yoshuawuyts/wassette/README.md

    Use the read-file tool to get the contents of the Justfile at the root of this repo
    ```

    The tools are now available in your AI client's tool list - no restart required!
-Weld automatically detects what functions each component exports and makes them available as MCP tools.
+Wassette automatically detects what functions each component exports and makes them available as MCP tools.

 **Built-in Tools for Dynamic Loading:**